mcneel/help-docs/_en/flamingo/5/help/automate-rendering.md

 ### Batch Render Dialog
 {: #batch-render}
-Start by adding a job, then edit the properties to setup batch jobs.
+Start by adding a job, then edit the properties to set up batch jobs.

 #### Add
 Each Batch job is based on a view saved in the model.
 Click on the Add item to select from a list of views in the model.
 All the other menu items will activate once a job is added and selected.